Exploring IoT Communication Protocols: Thread vs. Bluetooth, Zigbee, and BLE

 Use Cases for BLE

-Smart Health Devices: BLE is commonly used in medical devices such as heart rate monitors and glucose meters, which send data to smartphones for tracking and analysis.
+• Smart Health Devices: The BLE is typically applied to medical devices like glucose meters and heart rate monitors, which transmit data to smartphones to track and analyze.

-• Proximity Sensors: BLE can be employed in beacons for location-based services, enabling businesses to engage with customers through targeted promotions as they enter a store.
+• Proximity Sensors: BLE can also be utilized in beacons for location-based services so that businesses can communicate with customers by offering targeted promotions upon entering a store.

-• Asset Tracking: BLE tags can be attached to valuable items, enabling users to track their location through a smartphone app and providing peace of mind.
+• Asset Tracking: BLE tags may be attached to assets, which can be tracked on the smartphone application to know their location and give people peace of mind.

 Comparative Analysis